davewadestein/AI-for-Productivity/capstone-packet.md

 ## First: can you generate your own in 60 seconds?

-A capstone task from your own work is worth more than anything in this packet, because you'll actually finish it on Monday.
+A capstone task from your own work is worth more than anything in this packet, because it's something you'll use in your daily work.
 Try one of these prompts on yourself before reaching for a canned scenario:

 - What did you do last week that you'll have to do again this week?